theyingster/AMQ-Monopoly/README.md

 ## Current Version

 Currently requires manually inputting commands into chat and needs both scripts for playing and scoring.
-I am working on integrating auto-changing settings without manual commands from the host player.
+I am working on integrating auto-changing settings without manual commands from the host player (testing through the change_settings.user.js file).